 Students in 4th and 5th grade in nearby elementary schools are invited to create artwork based on the theme "What 9-11 Means to Me".
 Curlew donates $500 to the art department of each participating school.
 All this original student artwork will be displayed on large boards for everyone to view at the 9/11 Memorial event.
 Last year there was approximately 500 pieces of art displayed.
-Elementary schools participating this year are Curlew Creek, Ozona, Westlake Christian School and Kings Highway.
+Elementary schools participating this year are Curlew Creek, Ozona, Westlake Christian School and Sutherland.

 In an effort to bring this special event to people everyone, the 9-11 ceremony will be broadcast on Facebook Live.
 People from around the world could watch the ceremony as it happens by visiting the Curlew Hills Facebook Page on September 11 at 10 a.m.

 Event Attendance: Approximately 2000

 The 9-11 Program also included: Honor Guards, Pinellas County Sheriff’s Office Flyover, U.S. Coast Guard Flyover, and musical guests.
 Master of Ceremonies is well known Fox 13 TV News Anchor Mark Wilson.